 Forest Steven Whitaker, actor, producer, and director, was born in Longview, Texas, July 15, 1961, but was raised in South Central Los Angeles, where his parents moved when he was four years old.
 His father, Forest Whitaker, Jr., was an insurance salesman, and his mother, Laura Francis Smith, was a special education teacher.
 Whitaker was the second of four children, having one older sister and two younger brothers.

-His television credits are equally impressive with twenty-three roles including The Twilight Zone as Host/Narrator for 44 episodes between 2002 and 2003, ER in six episodes between 2006 and 2007 and in the series The Shield between 2006 and 2007.
+Whitaker’s television credits include The Twilight Zone as Host/Narrator (2002-03); ER (2006-07); and The Shield (2006-07).
 Forest Whitaker lives in Los Angeles and continues to be active in the film and television industry.